Apsley House

-It is sometimes referred to as the Wellington Museum, its official designation under a 1947 Act of Parliament.
-The house is now run by English Heritage and is open to the public as a museum and art gallery, exhibiting the Wellington Collection, a large collection of paintings, other artworks and memorabilia of the career of the 1st Duke.
-The 9th Duke of Wellington retains the use of part of the buildings.
-It is perhaps the only preserved example of an English aristocratic townhouse from its period.
-The practice has been to maintain the rooms as far as possible in the original style and decor.
+The house is also called the Wellington Museum, its official designation under the Wellington Museum Act 1947.
+Run by English Heritage, much of the house is open to the public as a museum and art gallery, exhibiting the Wellington Collection, a large collection of paintings, other artworks and memorabilia of the career of the 1st Duke.
+The 9th Duke of Wellington retains an apartment spanning the northern half of the ground floor the house for the Wellesley family's private use.
+The practice has been to maintain the public rooms as far as possible in the original style and decor of the 1st Duke.

 History

 Apsley House stands at the site of an old lodge that belonged to the crown.
 During the Interregnum newer buildings were erected between what is now Old Park Lane and Hyde Park Corner.
 In the 1600s after the Restoration they were leased by James Hamilton (died 1673) and renewed by Elizabeth his widow in 1692 on a 99-year lease (Hamilton Place takes its name from that family).
 Immediately before Apsley House was built the site was occupied by a tavern called the Hercules Pillars (immortalised by Henry Fielding in The History of Tom Jones, a Foundling as the location where Squire Western resides when he first journeys up to London).

 The house was originally built in red brick by Robert Adam between 1771 and 1778 for Lord Apsley, the Lord Chancellor, who gave the house its name.
 Some Adam interiors survive: the Piccadilly Drawing Room with its apsidal end and Adam fireplace, and the Portico Room, behind the giant Corinthian portico added by Wellington.

 The house was given the popular nickname of Number One, London, since it was the first house passed by visitors who travelled from the countryside after the toll gates at Knightsbridge.
 It was originally part of a contiguous line of great houses on Piccadilly, demolished to widen Park Lane: its official address remains 149 Piccadilly, W1J 7NT.